Treatments for Middle Ear Infections

 In recent years, doctors have come to realize that antibiotic use for any reason causes bacteria to develop resistance to the antibiotic used.
 These resistant bacteria can then cause new infections in a child or be passed to family members or other children.
 Antibiotic resistance is a serious problem—particularly when, unlike most cases of otitis, the infection is serious or life threatening.
 Experts feel that our best protection against running out of antibiotics is to reduce prescribing these drugs for illnesses that are likely to get better on their own without treatment.
 Since many children with otitis will be much improved within 2 days—even without antibiotic treatment, reducing the use of antibiotics in children with otitis is an important health goal worldwide.

-Many experts now believe that the risk of antibiotic treatment may be greater than its benefit for many children 2 and over with an ear infection or suspected ear infection.
+Many experts now believe that the risk of antibiotic treatment may be greater than its benefit for many children 2 years and older with an ear infection or suspected ear infection.
 In these children, symptoms of infection will often subside just as quickly without an antibiotic.
 A pain reliever is frequently all that older children need to recover fully from an ear infection.

 are common.
 Also, there is a risk of having an allergic reaction to the antibiotic.